hashicorp/consul-terraform-sync/docs/config.md

   * `max` - `(string: 20s)` The maximum period of time to wait after changes are detected before triggering related tasks.

 ### Terraform Driver
-The `driver` block configures the subprocess for Consul NIA to propagate infrastructure change.
+The `driver` block configures the subprocess for Sync to propagate infrastructure change.
 The default Terraform driver does not need to be explicitly configured.

 ```hcl
 driver "terraform {